A shepherd's hut for David Cameron

 “When Samantha said we should look for one - I said I’d sort it out" said Mr Cameron " I basically Googled shepherd huts, found Paul’s company and I liked the look of the website.
 They were also local, which was very good – and then Paul came along and told me how he set up the business.
 I was delighted by the story.”

 Father and son team Paul and Adam Bennett set to making a bespoke hut for the Cameron family.
-It was to be a 16ft x 7ft classic shepherd hut shape with arched roof, metal wheels and painted hardwood stable doors to the side and front.
+It was to be a Homestead; a 16ft x 7ft classic shepherd hut shape with an arched roof, metal wheels and painted hardwood stable doors to the side and front.

 “I should say here’ said Mr Cameron, ‘that Samantha makes all the design decisions in this family.
 As ever she has made a very good choice."